 600 mL labelled 12 dribbles, 1 litre bottle labelled 4 plops,

-In their groups they are to find out how they can change measurements in dribbles, plops and sloshes into metric units.
+In their groups students are to find out how they can change measurements in dribbles, plops and sloshes into metric units.
 Remind them to record their results.

 - While the students are investigating circulate around the groups to monitor their progress.
 Important guiding questions are: